Abbots of Shrewsbury: Thomas Prestbury (1399–1426)

 It is likely Thomas Prestbury, was born at Prestbury, Cheshire, near Macclesfield.
 He was ordained a subdeacon on 13 March 1367, so he probably became a monk at Shrewsbury Abbey before that date.
 He was made a deacon the following year on 3 June and a priest on 21 September 1370.
 He seems to have spent much of his early monastic career as a student.
 He was one of the two monks maintained by the abbey at Oxford University from the tithes of Wrockwardine.
 Prestbury evidently made the best of this funding, as he is known to have become a master of theology before he was elected abbot.
 A Benedictine called Thomas Scherusbury was Chancellor of the University of Oxford in 1393-4: the identification with Prestbury is now regarded as unlikely, although it was taken for granted in earlier times.

 On 6 April 1399 Richard II wrote to Nicholas Stevens ordering that Prestbury should be detained and delivered into the custody of the abbot of Westminster.
 He was to be collected by John Lowell, serjeant at arms, for transfer to Westminster Abbey.
 The order to the abbot of Westminster said Prestbury was detained "for particular causes specially moving the king."
 Hence he spent the final critical summer of Richard II's reign in custody.
 It was apparently the chronicler Adam of Usk who secured his release and promotion.
 Usk accompanied Henry Bolingbroke and Archbishop Thomas Arundel on their triumphal progress from Bristol to Chester, as they sought an opportunity to confront the absent king.
 He claimed that he approached them on Prestbury's behalf as they paused at Ludlow.

 Probably hastened by the intervention of the Bolingbroke and Arundel, the chapter elected Prestbury and one of the first acts of the new régime, from Chester on 17 August, was to notify the bishop of royal assent for the election.

 After some delay, as he presumably need to be fetched from Westminster, Prestbury was admitted as abbot on 4 September 1399 and the mandate to restore temporalities, accompanied by the wri intendendo, addressed to the tenants, was issued from Westminster on 7 September.
-Early in his abbacy, Prestbury was had to attend parliament to attend to the business of deposing Richard II and recognising Bolingbroke as King Henry IV.
+Early in his abbacy, Prestbury had to attend parliament to attend to the business of deposing Richard II and recognising Bolingbroke as King Henry IV.